VedantKejariwal/jade/HOWTO.md

 1. **Grid**: Enable/Disable the grid overlay.
 2. **Undo**: Reverts the previous action.
 3. **Redo**: Performs the operation that was previously undone.
-4. **Cut**: Remove the selected element from the schematic and save it to the clipboard.
+4. **Cut**: Remove the selected element(s) from the schematic and save it to the clipboard.
 Can also use Ctrl-X or Cmd-X.
-5. **Copy**: Save the selected element from the schematic to the clipboard.
+5. **Copy**: Save the selected element(s) from the schematic to the clipboard.
 Can also use Ctrl-C or Cmd-C.
-6. **Paste**: Add the saved element from the clipboard to the schematic.
+6. **Paste**: Add the saved element(s) from the clipboard to the schematic.
 Can also use Ctrl-V or Cmd-V.
-7. **Horizontal Flip**: Flip the currently selected element horizontally.
+7. **Horizontal Flip**: Flip the currently selected element(s) horizontally.
-8. **Vertical Flip**: Flip the currently selected element vertically.
+8. **Vertical Flip**: Flip the currently selected element(s) vertically.
-9. **Rotate Clockwise**: Rotate the currently selected element 90 degrees clockwise.
+9. **Rotate Clockwise**: Rotate the currently selected element(s) 90 degrees clockwise.
-10. **Rotate Counterclockwise**: Rotate the currently selected element 90 degree counterclockwise.
+10. **Rotate Counterclockwise**: Rotate the currently selected element(s) 90 degree counterclockwise.
-11. **Move Down in Hierarchy**: For supported schematics, move the selected element down/backwards in the hierarchy.
+11. **Move Down in Hierarchy**: For supported schematics, move the selected element(s) down/backwards in the hierarchy.
-12. **Move Up in Hierarchy**: For supported schematics, move the selected element up/forwards in the hierarchy.
+12. **Move Up in Hierarchy**: For supported schematics, move the selected element(s) up/forwards in the hierarchy.
 13. **Ground Connection**: Add a new ground connection element to the schematic.
-Unlikely to be used in CS210 assignments.
+Can also use [GND](#special-inputs) equivalent.
 14. **Power Supply Connection**: Add a new power supply connection to the schematic.
-Unlikely to be used in CS210 assignments.
+Can also use [VDD](#special-inputs) equivalent.
 15. **Input/Output Port**: Add a new input/output element to the schematic.
 16. **Jumper**: Add a new jumper element to the schematic.
 17. **Multi-Port Memory**: Add a new Multi-Port Memory element to the schematic.
 Unlikely to be used in CS210 assignments.
 18. **Text**: Adds a new text element to the schematic.
-19. **Test**: Run the current module's test and display the result of the test.

 ### Schematic Testing / Saving Tools
 ![Schematic Testing / Saving Tools](./howto_imgs/schematictools-test.png)

+**IMPORTANT: All of the tools in this section that save files to the device will completely overwrite any existing file matching the file's name, so be sure to double check your files and make any copies as needed prior to performing the operation.**

 1. **Test**: Run the current module's test and display the result of the test.
-2. **Extract Netlist**: Exports the netlist of the current module to a file.
+2. **Extract Netlist**: Exports the netlist of the current module to a file, typically formatted as `user-untitled-netlist.json` for example, where user-untitled represents module "/user/untitled".
 May be required for submitting some assignments in CS210.
-3. **Save Module to File**: Save the current module to a file.
+3. **Save Module to File**: Save the current module to a file, typically formatted as `user-untitled-save.json` for example, where user-untitled represents module "/user/untitled".
 Useful for creating isolated copies of individual modules.
-4. **Combine Modules**: Select one or more files and consolidate all of their modules into a new JSON file.
+4. **Combine Modules**: Select one or more files and consolidate all of their modules into a new JSON file with a name of your choosing.
 Existing files are unchanged.

 ### Schematic Viewer Tools
 ![Schematic Viewer Tools](./howto_imgs/schematicviewtools.png)